 Bridge washing, cleaning and flushing is a relatively common non-stormwater discharge that occurs when necessary as a maintenance activity.
 Preventative maintenance extends the life of a bridge by retarding the rate of deterioration of bridge components.

-gure 1: Street sweeping and bridge wasning
+Figure 2: Street sweeping and bridge washing.

-All federal state and requirements are met when accomplishing this task (EPG: 771.2 Bridge Cleaning and Flushing) (Appendix G).
+All state and federal requirements are met when accomplishing this task (EPG: 771.2 Bridge Cleaning and Flushing) (Appendix G).

 IDDE BMP1: